 Consideration 4: Do you understand the tax implications?

 Leaving your heirs with taxable accounts like IRAs could also mean passing on a sizeable tax burden.
 Conversely, insurance proceeds generally pass income tax-free to a beneficiary.
 A PNC Investments (PNCI) Financial Advisor can help you determine if an insurance product could allow you to increase the legacy you leave while potentially reducing its tax burden.

 Consideration 5: Have you considered the costs of long-term care?

 Long-term care is now one of the top concerns of people entering their retirement years.
 The onset of a sudden chronic illness can quickly deplete your assets.
 Nobody wants to become a financial burden on their family.
 That’s why many insurance policies now offer long-term care riders, or are designed to help with offsetting the costs of extended care.

 Talk to a PNCI Financial Advisor, today.

 We would be happy to review your current situation and help determine if you and your family are adequately protected.
-Call us at 855-PNC-INVEST or fill out this simple form and a PNC investment professional will get in touch with you.
+Call us at 855-PNC-INVEST and a PNC investment professional will get in touch with you.